Close icon

 Biography - Prof. Almut Koester

 Almut Koester is Full Professor of English Business Communication at Vienna University of Economics and Business (WU), and, before that, was Senior Lecturer in English Language at the University of Birmingham in England.
-She is author of The Language of Work (2004), Investigating Workplace Discourse (2006), Workplace Discourse (2010), Language and Creativity at Work (2024).
+She is author of The Language of Work (2004), Investigating Workplace Discourse (2006), Workplace Discourse& (2010), Language and Creativity at Work (2024).
 Her research focuses on spoken workplace discourse and business corpora, and her publications have examined genre, modality, relational language, vague language, idioms, conflict talk and creativity.
 She is interested in practical applications of research findings to teaching in the areas of Business Studies and Business English.